moundahiwale/JavaScript30/README.md

 ## JavaScript 30
-This project is based on coding exercises from JavaScript 30 - 30 Day Vanilla JS Coding Challenge  .
+This project is based on coding exercises from JavaScript 30 - 30 Day Vanilla JS Coding Challenge.

 ### Additional Links:
 https://javascript30.com/